-Here’s how to write a resume with no experience to get your first job.
-We understand this can be a tough task.
-But out of experiences of many others and ourselves, we’ve put together this piece.
-We hope it’s of great help.
+In this post article you will learn how to write a resume with no experience to get your first job.
+I understand this can be a tough task.
+But out of experiences of many others and ourselves, I’ve put together this piece.
+I hope it’s of great help.

 CV stands for curriculum vitae, which is Latin for ‘course of life’.
 It is a summary of your experience, skills, and education.
 In a very clear explanation, curriculum vitae (CV) is a written document that you send to employers when you apply for jobs, and it contains relevant information about you, such as your profile, education, skills, and knowledge.